bitrise-io/devcenter/_articles/en/troubleshooting/workflow-editor-doesnt-load.md

 tag:
 - workflows
 - troubleshooting
-summary: If Workflow Editor doesn't load for you, chances are your bitrise.yml or a workflow which you have configured crashes the Workflow Editor's UI.
+description: If Workflow Editor doesn't load for you, chances are your bitrise.yml or a workflow which you have configured crashes the Workflow Editor's UI.
 redirect_from: []
 menu: